 What really is a landing page?

 Simply put, a landing page is a web page that exists to gather contact information from users and increase conversions.
-In contrast to websites that present visitors with different types of products, services and offers, landing pages keep your audience focused on a specific campaign, so as to make them more likely to convert.
+In contrast to websites that present visitors with different types of products, services and offers.
+The landing page features is keeping your audience focused on a specific campaign, so as to make them more likely to convert.
 It’s the page someone “lands on” when they click a link you have shared with them, either in an email, on social media, an ad or elsewhere on the web.

-And of course each landing page serves different marketing goals, depending on your marketing campaign.
-Lead capture pages will offer a downloadable resource in exchange for contact information, while a sales page will direct the user to purchase a product.
+And, of course, each landing page features serves different marketing goals based on your marketing campaign.
+Lead capture pages offer a downloadable resource in exchange for contact information, while a sales page directs the user to purchase a product.

 This article will give you nine important tips to keep in mind when creating your landing pages.